 There isn’t any financial compensation, except sometimes for a small honorarium depending on our funding and partners.
 The primary value of these residencies is the studio recording, training, and opportunities for artistic development provided, as well as exposure through events and podcasts.
 There is a $300 expense budget for the gallery residency, and participants in the Writers Program receive 10 copies of the Anthology each and CD copies of their recorded work.

 Artist Support & New Media Gallery FAQs

-The projects selected for the 2021-2022 year of the Jack Straw New Media Gallery will be scheduled to show no earlier than fall of 2021, so we are hopeful that we’ll be able to present them as planned.
+Currently our New Media Gallery exhibits are open to the public, but viewable by appointment only.
+Opening receptions and artist talks are being held in person, with guests asked to pre-register via email.
+The projects selected for the 2023-2024 year of the Jack Straw New Media Gallery will be scheduled to show no earlier than fall of 2023, so we are hopeful that we’ll be able to present them as planned.
 However, given the level of uncertainty due to the coronavirus pandemic, it is possible there may be unexpected changes in the schedule or details of this program.
-It is still our intention to host physical installations in our gallery, open to visitors, but we will need to adjust to whatever circumstances arise.
-For our installations scheduled during the coronavirus pandemic, this has so far included online-only projects, and a planned installation that will be available to visit by appointment.

 We would also love to talk with you about the possibilities of creating projects that are designed in some way to be produced and experienced in this era.
 Reach out to us at email@example.com to talk over your project.

 Is the Artist Support Program mainly for musicians?